MiC 4.0 Working Groups

 A later and time-consuming "translation" and adaptation of the data can thus be omitted.

-Working Group Human Machine Interface (HMI)
+WG Human Machine Interface (HMI)

 Uniform symbolism across machines and manufacturers